msvincognito/um-linux/README.md

 ## File service
 The University file service is accessible with [Samba](https://wiki.archlinux.org/index.php/samba).
-Note that in order to connect to the file services you need to be connected to the UM network, i.e. either be physically present and connected to University Eduroam or to the VPN as described above.
+Note that in order to connect to the file services you need to be connected to the MAASnet, i.e. either be physically present and connected to university Eduroam or to the VPN as described above.

 To get a list of network drives run: